 Suspects who allegedly assaulted mother and son during Mission robbery arrested

-Three undocumented Mexican nationals were arrested in connection with a burglary at a residence in Mission, according to Mission Police Department Spokesperson Art Flores.
+Three undocumented Mexican nationals were arrested after allegedly assaulting a woman and her teen son and stealing $20,000 in cash and jewelry from their residence in Mission, according to Mission Police Department Spokesperson Art Flores.

 Flores said the three suspects "restrained and tied down" a mother and her 14-year-old son.
 They physically assaulted the victims and demanded money.